jatkinson1000/archeryutils/docs/getting-started/quickstart.rst

         AGB_ages.ADULT,
     )
     print(
-        f"A score of 168 on a WA Unmarked 24 is class {class_from_score} for an under 18 male traditional."
+        f"A score of 168 on a WA Unmarked 24 is class {class_from_score} for an under adult female traditional."
     )

 Or, given a round we can output the scores required for each classification band: